-Federal student loans come with low interest rates, a variety of repayment options — not to mention the forgiveness programs.
-However, they come with a maximum limit, and you might not be able to use them to pay for your entire education.
+Federal student loans have no shortage of perks.
+But there’s a limit to how much you can borrow and you might not be able to use them to pay for your entire education.
 That’s where private student loans come in.
-Think you might need one?
-Read on to learn more.

 What are private student loans?

-6 times you might consider private student loans
+6 reasons you might want to consider private student loans

 You might want to apply for a private student loan if:

 - You’ve reached your federal limit.
 You can only borrow a certain amount each year and undergraduates can’t borrow more than $57,500 in federal student loans.
 Graduate limits are higher, though they vary by degree costs, and they can still not be enough to cover all costs.